 Prepare flax eggs in a large mixing bowl and let rest for a few minutes.
 Zest lemon(s) at this time.

-Add applesauce, lemon zest, lemon juice, oil, almond milk, maple syrup or agave, cane sugar, baking soda, salt and whisk.
+Add applesauce, lemon zest, lemon juice, vanilla or lemon extract (optional), oil, almond milk, maple syrup or agave, cane sugar, baking soda, salt and whisk.
 It will foam up because the lemon juice will react with the baking soda.